Raruto/wp-devops/readme.md

 1. download/install this plugin in the way that best suits you
 2. activate the plugin and then visit your plugins.php page
-3. an admin notification will allow you to automatically install the GitHub Updater plugin
+3. an admin notice will ask you to automatically install the GitHub Updater plugin
 4. explore all the features offered by the plugin and propose your improvements!

 ## Some Screenshots: